-For ubiquitin, we conclude that at low temperatures we are able to kinetically trap metastable intermediate/transition states not experimentally observable during the timescales of ambient temperature measurements.
-This hypothesis is consistent with data obtained at elevated temperatures.
+For ubiquitin, we conclude that at low temperatures we are able to kinetically trap metastable intermediate/transition states which are not experimentally observable in ambient temperature measurements.
 At 350 K and above, the conformational profiles of the activated ions ubiquitin are significantly different to the low T profiles.
 Our data suggests that at elevated temperatures (above 150 K), extended intermediates 'frozen out' at 150 K (1300-1600 Å2) can refold to adopt temperature specific conformations (e.g. 1150 Å2 at 300 K).
 In particular, at 400 K we observe two distinct populations, of apparently equal stability, both of which may be due to different annealing pathways from the extended forms.
-At 450 and 500 K, more extended forms dominate the DTCC-S{He} distributions which are also narrower, suggestive of a reduction in the number of conformations present.
-We can consider whether conformational transitions observed here bear any resemblance to the reversible conformational transitions, exhibited by ubiquitin in solution.13 Changes in ^{DT}CCS{He} are to a large extent "reversible" for conformations between 1100 and 1650 Å2 while this is not the case for the structures with $^{\text{DT}}\text{CCS}{\text{He}}$ below 1000 Ų. We do not observe any "compact intermediates" which suggests that once activated, they cannot find the initial state in the timescale available.
+At 450 K and 500 K, more extended forms dominate the DTCCSHe distributions which are also narrower, suggestive of a reduction in the number of conformations present.
+We can contemplate whether conformational transitions observed here bear any resemblance to the reversible conformational transitions, exhibited by ubiquitin in solution.^{13,22} Changes in ^{DT}CCS{He} are to a large extent "reversible" for conformations between 1100 and 1650 Å2 while this is not the case for the structures with $^{DT}CCS{He}$ below 1000 Å2.
+We do not observe any "compact intermediates" which suggests that once activated, they cannot find the initial state in the timescale available.
 As an additional check, we performed in-source activation at a range of collision energies (Figure S4 and S7); yet again no "compact intermediates" are observed.
 Therefore, the initial compact conformers of ubiquitin (~950 Å2) are likely contain solution-phase specific secondary structural which can be preserved in the gas phase with very gentle ESI conditions.19 Ubiquitin data shows that all transitions from such solution-specific folds appear "irreversible" on the timescale of our experiment.
-This is in accord with original idea of Smith and Light-Wahl: "Once the structure of the molecular ion has been lost, however, long-range coulombic forces should effectively preclude the reverse process."40
+This is in accord with the original idea of Smith and Light-Wahl: "Once the structure of the molecular ion has been lost, however, longrange coulombic forces should effectively preclude the reverse process."41